finanalyst/RF-Draft/articles-of-association.md

 **Article 39.** Becoming a member

-<span class="para" id="89efece"></span>|An individual fulfilling the qualifications for a category of membership, as set out in the Regulations, shall apply to the Secretary of the Executive Board.
-Membership starts from the date the Secretary recieves the application, provided the individual fulfills the qualifications for the category of membership.
+<span class="para" id="d19c0b1"></span>An individual fulfilling the qualifications for a category of membership, as set out in the Regulations, shall apply to the Secretary of the Executive Board.
+Membership starts from the date the Secretary receives the application, provided the individual fulfills the qualifications for the category of membership.

 **Article 40.** Membership fees